aakinsan/sf-log-collector/modules/docker/README.md

  - Pushes the docker images to Google Artifact Registry.

- - Provides the names of the docker images in 'outputs.tf' for consumption by the Cloud Run instances defined in the serverless module.
+ - Exposes the docker images names in 'outputs.tf' for consumption by the Cloud Run instances defined in the serverless module.